 Wormwood is a powerful herb with a long and interesting history of use.
-Wormwood's reputation as an anthelmintic and parasiticide stretches back to ancient times and has been verified using high performance liquid chromatography (HPLC) of pottery jars from Egypt.
-It was also mentioned in The Papyrus Ebers in formulas "to drive out pains in the head" and to "heal diseased toes".
+Wormwood's reputation as an anthelmintic and parasiticide stretches back to ancient times and has been verified using high performance liquid chromatography (HPLC) of pottery jars from Egypt1.
+It was also mentioned in The Papyrus Ebers in formulas "to drive out pains in the head" and to "heal diseased toes"2.
 In more recent times, wormwood has been most often associated with the alcoholic beverages, absinthe and vermouth.
 In fact, the name vermouth comes from the German word for wormwood, wermut.
 Some other common names include absinthium, absinthe, green ginger, and old woman.
+Wormwood has an extremely bitter taste due to the volatile oil it contains, which consists of absinthol (also known as thujone), thujol alcohol, and iso-valeric acid.
+However, there is more behind this powerful herb than concocting spirits.
+It is one of the most quoted herbs in The Chilandar Medical Codex: the most significant and best-preserved medieval Serbian manuscript, which contains documents on European medical science from the 12-15th centuries3.
+Wormwood has a number of therapeutic and medicinal uses, including anesthetic, anticancer, and even antivenom.

-&lt;sup>1McGoverna, P., Mirzoian, A., & Halla, G. (2009).
+McGoverna, P., Mirzoian, A., & Halla, G. (2009).
 Ofer Bar-Yosef (Ed).
 Ancient Egyptian Herbal Wines.
 Proceedings of the National Academy of Sciences.

-&lt;sup>2 Bryan, C. (1930).
+Bryan, C. (1930).
 The Papyrus Ebers.
 London, England: Geoffrey Bles.